luapower/luapower-all/ui.md

 ## `local ui = require'ui'`

 Extensible UI toolkit written in Lua with widgets, layouts, styles and animations.

-Uses [terra.layer] for layouting, drawing and hit-testing, and through that it uses [terra.tr] for text rendeding.
+Uses [nw] for creating and using native windows, providing a bitmap surface to draw on, and for mouse and keyboard input.
+Uses [terra.layer] for layouting, drawing and hit-testing, which in turn uses [cairo] for path filling, stroking, clipping, masking and blending, [terra.tr] for text shaping, rendering, editing and hit-testing, and [boxblur] for shadows.

-See [ui0] for a working prototype in pure Lua.

 ## Status